-Hennigar received her BFA from the University of North Carolina Chapel Hill and her MFA from the University of Georgia.
+Hennigar received her MFA from the University of Georgia and her BFA from the University of North Carolina Chapel Hill.
 Exhibitions of her work include Signature Contemporary Craft (Atlanta, GA), Sow & Tailor Gallery (Los Angeles, CA), The American Museum of Ceramics (Pomona, CA), and the North Carolina Museum of Art (Raleigh, NC).
+She is the 2024 recipient of the South Arts North Carolina State Fellowship and 2025 recipient of the Brightwork Fellowship.
+She currently teaches at the University of Georgia.

 See full CV.